 It was rare for American car companies to pull off a style that competed with the higher end European brands at the time, but Plymouth managed exactly that.
 The Pronto wasn't intended to make it into production and was more of an exercise in using recyclable materials.
 That was a success in that the Pronto only weighed 2,700 pounds with a 225 horsepower turbocharged 2.4-liter engine in the middle.
 The concept died with Plymouth as a brand, but elements of the styling lived on in later Chrysler products.

 Yes, you are looking at the concept car that led to the much maligned PT Cruiser.
 Originally, Plymouth wanted a modern and practical design, and the Pronto was tall, roomy, and stacked with bold 1930s styling and 1950s and 60s hot rod elements.
 It looked gorgeous, it was practical even as a 2-door, and then Plymouth was put to rest and we ended up with the watered down and cheaply built Chrysler PT Cruiser.

 The Cielo is one of the oddest concepts to come from the 1990s and a 4-door convertible is something you rarely see that's not a Jeep these days.
 Buick's thinking was to entice people that haven't considered a convertible car before and carve out a new niche for Buick with them.
-To that end, the Cielo (Spanish for sky) was seriously considered for production.
+To that end, the Cielo (Italian for sky) was seriously considered for production.
 Although it apparently did work on the concept, we doubt the rood would slide back into the trunk from a voice command on a production model back then.